Winvale Blog

 11. Non-Federal Entity Designation

-Differences Between Transactional Data Reporting and Commercial Sales Practices
+Transactional Data Reporting vs. Commercial Sales Practices

-As mentioned earlier, Commercial Sales Practice (CSP) disclosures not required with TDR – these are the discounts and concessions offered to your commercial customers.
+As mentioned earlier, Commercial Sales Practice (CSP) disclosures are not required with TDR – these are the discounts and concessions offered to your commercial customers.
 You do not have to report your Most Favored Customer (MFC) and your Basis of Award (BOA) customer either.
 With Commercial Sales Practices, you must identify a MFC (who gets your best pricing and pricing terms) and a discount relationship with your BOA customer (which is usually the same as your MFC).

 How Do You Determine Pricing with TDR?